 (Bug ID 13713774)

-The kernel images are available as binary RPM packages from dedicated channels on Oracle's Unbreakable Linux Network (ULN) as well as the Oracle Public Yum repository.
+The kernel images are available as binary RPM packages from dedicated channels on Oracle's Unbreakable Linux Network as well as the public yum repository.
 Four channels are available:

 Oracle Linux 5 (x86):

 Existing Oracle Linux 5 or Oracle Linux 6 installations can be upgraded to UEK R2 by

 UEK_latest channel and running yum

 update.
 The channel is automatically enabled for freshly installed Oracle Linux 6

 Update 3 systems that shipped with the 2.6.39-200 kernel version of UEK R2.

 For detailed instructions on how to download and install the Unbreakable Enterprise Kernel on Oracle Linux see the Getting Started with the Unbreakable Enterprise Kernel for Oracle Linux document on the Oracle Technology Network (OTN) at http://www.oracle.com/technetwork/articles/servers-storage-admin/uek-rel2-getting-started-1555632.html.